 The Xbox Wireless Headset's boom mic has a great recording quality.
 Your voice sounds natural and clear, although lacking in depth.

-If you're looking for gaming headphones with Xbox Wireless and a better noise handling performance, check out the Razer Kaira Pro Wireless.
+If you're looking for gaming headphones with Xbox Wireless and a better noise handling performance, check out the Razer Kaira Pro Wireless for Xbox.

 Note: These over-ears use Xbox Wireless technology to connect to Xbox consoles.
-To test latency, we used a Microsoft Wireless Adapter for Xbox One to connect the headphones to our test laptop, which doesn't have Xbox Wireless technology.
+To test latency, we used a Microsoft Wireless Adapter for Xbox One to connect the headphones to our laptop, which doesn't have Xbox Wireless technology.
 We can't confirm that the measured latency is similar to when connected to Xbox One, Xbox One S, or Xbox Series S|X consoles.

-This headset has full audio and microphone compatibility with the Xbox One and Xbox Series X|S via Xbox Wireless or by using its USB-A to USB-C cable.
-If you're connected to a device using Bluetooth and then you use a wired connection on your Xbox, you can play audio from both devices simultaneously.
+This headset has full audio and microphone compatibility with the Xbox One and Xbox Series X|S via Xbox Wireless or using its USB-A to USB-C cable.
+If you're connected to a device like your phone via Bluetooth, and then you use the cable to connect to your Xbox, you can play audio from both devices simultaneously.

 The Xbox Wireless Headset comes in one color variant: 'Black'.
 If you come across another variant, please let us know in the discussions, and we'll update our review.

 The Xbox Wireless Headset is a wireless gaming headset designed for use with Xbox One and Xbox Series X|S consoles.
-These comfortable and well-built headphones support Bluetooth for more casual use.
-They also have Xbox Wireless technology built-in, but they have high latency via this connection, which could be annoying if you're gaming.
-While some users may find their especially bass-heavy sound profile overwhelming, their companion software offers a graphic EQ and presets, so you can customize their sound to your liking.
-Their 19-hour battery life is quite similar in performance to the Razer Kaira Pro Wireless and, unlike the Kaira, they can also be used wired with full mic and audio compatibility via their USB-A to USB-C cable.
+These comfortable and well-built headphones have Xbox Wireless built-in and support Bluetooth for more casual use. Ηowever, they have higher latency via Xbox Wireless than headphones like the Razer Kaira Pro Wireless for Xbox or the SteelSeries Arctis 9X Wireless, which could create audio syncing issues when you're gaming.
+Unlike the Razer or the SteelSeries, they also offer mic and audio support with Xbox and PC via USΒ and have low latency when used this way.
+While some users may find their especially bass-heavy sound profile overwhelming, their companion software offers a graphic EQ and presets, meaning you can customize their sound to your liking.

-The Razer Kaira Pro Wireless are better wireless gaming headphones for Xbox consoles than the Xbox Wireless Headset.
+The Razer Kaira Pro Wireless for Xbox are better wireless gaming headphones for Xbox consoles than the Xbox Wireless Headset.
 The Razer are better-built, have a better overall performing boom mic, and have lower non-Bluetooth latency via Xbox Wireless.
 However, the Xbox can also be used wired with their USB-A to USB-C cable for full audio and microphone compatibility.